lgdd/lfr-cli/README.md

 - Details after any command execution
 - Shell completion

+I'm not the only one motivated to help Liferay developpers with new dev tools.
+If you're looking for something to help you with Client Extensions development, definitely checkout this tool: https://github.com/bnheise/ce-cli

 ## Installation

 For macOS or Linux, you can install it using [Homebrew](https://brew.sh):